 Senior Counsel (or ‘Queen’s Counsel’): This is a title, not a job description, generally used for more senior lawyers.
 It just means the Bar Association recognised that person as one of their best lawyers.
 Queen’s Counsel and Senior Counsel mean the same thing – different states might use one or the other.
 They will have QC or SC after their name in formal situations.
 Many of the lawyers who will participate in the Royal Commission will have this title.

 Leave to Appear: This means a person or group has been given permission to appear at a public hearing.
 People ask for leave to appear if they feel the hearing is about something important to them, or if they feel they have relevant evidence to give.
-Leave to appear can be given to people if they apply, or if they are invited by the commission.
-The hearings page on the Commission’s website has more information on how to apply.
+Leave to appear can be given to people if they apply, or if they are invited by the commission because of what they said in a submission.
+Here is the application form.

 Compelling witnesses: The Commission has the power to make witnesses speak at a hearing or give the Commission documents.
 Saying no without a good reason is breaking the law.
 It’s similar to how a regular court uses a ‘subpoena’.
 They have promised to use that power with care, and won’t force people with disability to engage with Royal Commission if they don’t want to, or if it’s not safe or accessible for them.
 These powers are mainly for making government bodies, businesses and other organisations provide evidence.
 If you make a submission about your experience as a person with disability and the Commission would like you to give evidence at a hearing, they will ask you to do that.
 You can say yes or no to this request.